trumpfheller/Python-rundown/README.md

 > Just a quick rundown on all the basic python commands with small examples.

-> Main purpose is to use Jupyter, practice Jupyter.

 ## Quick Python rundown
 - [Python roadmap](./python/00.html)